-Pour in the cognac and wine.
+Pour in the Cognac and the wine.

-Increase the heat and add the shrimp, preferably alive.
+Raise the heat and add the shrimp, preferably alive.

-Add the salt and cayenne pepper.
+Add salt and cayenne pepper.

-Turn off the heat and let it cool.
+Turn off the heat and let cool.

-Add the cream and shrimp pieces, bring the bisque back to a boil for two or three minutes.
+Add the cream and the shrimp pieces, bring the bisque back to a boil for two or three minutes.

 Serve using the shrimp tails and garnish with aromatic herbs as desired.

-Immersion Blender
+Immersion blender

-Large Pan
+Large pan

-Wooden Spoon
+Wooden spoon

-Fine Sieve
+Fine sieve

 Store the shrimp bisque in the refrigerator, preferably in an airtight container.
 It is recommended to consume it within 2-3 days.